Tahaa Island Travel Tips

 Where To Stay In Tahaa?

 Family pensions: the highly acclaimed Au Phil du Temps features charming bungalows and private rooms.
-Its restaurant is well-known on the island and tours are available for guests.
+Its restaurant is well-known on the island, and tours are available for guests.
 Snorkeling is possible off the pension’s pontoon.
-The next best option is Pension Titaina which features three spacious units ideal for families.
+The next best option is Pension Titaina, which features three spacious units ideal for families.

 What To Pack?

 Tahaa is a tropical destination, and as such – I recommend packing clothes that dry quickly and keep moisture (a.k.a sweat) out.
 Have a look at the X Days In Y Packing List for recommendations on what to pack for Tahaa based on my experience.
+I also recommend packing a light rain jacket and snorkeling gear (at least a mask and snorkel).

 Beaches In Tahaa